unthingable/monster-jam/docs/README.md

 * **PAD**: select device

-Keep **CONTROL** pressed for a little longer and Device Selector will become sticky - it will stay on after CONTROL button is released, unless you operate other controls while holding **CONTROL**.
+Keep **CONTROL** pressed for a little longer and Device Selector will become sticky — it will stay on after CONTROL button is released, unless you operate other controls while holding **CONTROL**.
 **CONTROL** button will flash when Device Selector is active.

-If you don't need Device Selector you can turn it off with:
+If you find Device Selector getting in the way, turn it off with **CONTROL+SELECT**.
+When off, holding CONTROL will not show the device overlay or intercept pad presses.
+Press **CONTROL+SELECT** again to re-enable.

-* **CONTROL+SELECT**: Toggle device matrix popup

-In this mode the clip matrix shows devices in each track, just like in Mixer.
+When Device Selector is on, the clip matrix shows devices in each track, just like in Mixer.
 Press a pad to select a device (selecting a device also selects its track).

 Devices are color coded: